 The policy of the courts is to encourage settlements and enforce agreements whenever it is fair and equitable to do so.
 In the case of reviewing an agreement dealing with the welfare of children, however, the court must take into account what is “in the best interest of the child.”Here, the court found that this provision was not enforceable as it was not in the best interest of the child.
 The court found that the language in question placed an undue burden on the children to determine when and how they wanted to visit with their non-custodial parent.

 The most current case on this issue is Mantle v.
 Mantle, from March 2015.
 This case presents a shift from the DeVita era of cases significantly.
 In Mantle, the court stated that neither DeVita nor any New Jersey cases after it, stand for the proposition that allowing a new significant other to be exposed to the child or stay overnight when the child is present is per se inappropriate and contrary to the best interest of the child.
-Going forward, it is possible that Mantle will be used to guide the outcome of these types of cases.If you have any questions about New Jersey divorce and child visitation with a parent’s significant other, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+Going forward, it is possible that Mantle will be used to guide the outcome of these types of cases.If you have any questions about New Jersey divorce and child visitation with a parent’s significant other, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.

 DeVita v.
 DeVita, 145 N.J.
 Super.
 120 (1976)